filipecalasans/databroker/README.md

 # Data Broker

 It is a data broker that allow exchanging data between distributed modules.
-Modules are distributed entities ebale to exchange data and keep state synchnization between them.
+Modules are distributed entities able to exchange data and keep state synchnization between them.
 This broker is target to applications where data must be shared among modules and there must exist state consistence between modules.
 Applications such as distributed simulation, simulators and multi-agent systems may apply for use this broker.